 Crack.
 Shuck.
 Savor Maryland.

-Savor the fruits of the Chesapeake Bay on the Maryland Crab & Oyster Trail.
+Savor the treasures of the Chesapeake Bay on the Maryland Crab & Oyster Trail.
 Explore restaurants, seafood markets, tours, events and more in our five deliciously fun regions.

 Eastern Shore (Lower Eastern Shore, Middle Eastern Shore, Upper Eastern Shore)